 K-Cups are single-serve coffee packages manufactured and sold for use in Keurig coffee makers.
 Despite the popularity of K-Cups, inventor John Sylvan never got rich off his idea.

 In 1997, he sold his stake in the company he founded for only $50,000.
-After Sylvan parted ways with the company, Keurig machines spread to office kitchens and home counters rapidly.
-With the recent merger between Keurig Green Mountain and Dr Pepper Snapple completed in July 2018, the newly formed Keurig Dr Pepper boasts approximately $11 billion in combined revenue.
+But after Sylvan parted ways with the company, Keurig machines rapidly spread to office kitchens and home counters.
+With the merger between Keurig Green Mountain and Dr Pepper Snapple completed in July 2018, the newly formed Keurig Dr Pepper boasts approximately $11 billion in combined revenue.

 Sara Blakely’s story of how she got rich is legendary.
-In 1998, she cut the feet out of a pair of pantyhose to create a smooth look for her underwear, and the idea for Spanx was born.
+In 1998, she cut the feet off a pair of pantyhose to create a smooth look for her underwear, and the idea for Spanx was born.

 Blakely hit the ground running by calling manufacturers and creating prototypes to patent her idea.
 But her business really took off in 2000 when Oprah named Spanx her “product of the year.”

 Today, Blakely still owns 100 percent of the company she launched with only $5,000.
 Forbes puts Blakely’s net worth at $1.1 billion as of March 2019.
 And, by the way, in 2013, she pledged to give half of her wealth to charity.